alexa/avs-device-sdk/README.md

 ### Release Notes and Known Issues

-**Note**: Features, updates, and resolved issues from previous releases are available to view in [CHANGELOG.md](https://github.com/alexa/alexa-client-sdk/blob/master/CHANGELOG.md).
+**Note**: Feature enhancements, updates, and resolved issues from previous releases are available to view in [CHANGELOG.md](https://github.com/alexa/alexa-client-sdk/blob/master/CHANGELOG.md).

-v1.4.0 released 01/12/2018:
+v1.5.0 released 02/12/2018:

 **Enhancements**
-* Added the Notifications Capability Agent.
-This allows a client to receive notification indicators from Alexa.
+* Added the `ExternalMediaPlayer` Capability Agent.
+This allows playback from music providers that control their own playback queue.
+Example: Spotify.
-* Added support for the `SoftwareInfo` event.
-This code is triggered in the `SampleApp` by providing a positive decimal integer as the "firmwareVersion" value in "sampleApp" object of the `AlexaClientSDKConfig.json`.
-The reported firmware version can be updated after starting the `SampleApp` by calling `SoftwareInfoSender::setFirmwareVersion()`.
-This code path can be exercised in the `SampleApp` with the new command: `f`.
-* Added unit tests for Alerts.
+* Added support for AU and NZ to the `SampleApp`.
-* The GStreamer-based pipeline allows for the configuration of `MediaPlayer` output based on information provided in `Config`.
-* Playlist streaming now uses a `BLOCKING` writer, which improves streaming efficiency.
+* Firmware version can now be sent to Alexa via the `SoftwareInfo` event.
+The firmware version is specified in the config file under the `sampleApp` object as an integer value named [`firmwareVersion`](https://github.com/alexa/avs-device-sdk/blob/master/Integration/AlexaClientSDKConfig.json#L52).
+* The new `f` command was added to the `SampleApp` which allows the firmware version to be updated at run-time.
+* Optional configuration changes have been introduced.
+Now a [default log level](https://github.com/alexa/avs-device-sdk/blob/master/Integration/AlexaClientSDKConfig.json#L93) can be set for `ACSDK_LOG_MODULE` components, globally or individually.
+This value is specified under a new root level configuration object called `logger`, and the value itself is named `logLevel`.
+This allows you to limit the degree of logging to that default value, such as `ERROR`or `INFO`.

 **Bug Fixes**
-* Fixed bug where `SpeechSynthesizer` would not stop playback when a state change timeout was encountered.
+* Fixed bug where `AudioPlayer` progress reports were not being sent, or were being sent incorrectly.
-* Fixed the `SampleApplication` destructor to avoid segfaults if the object is not constructed correctly.
+* [Issue 408](https://github.com/alexa/avs-device-sdk/issues/408) - Irrelevant code related to `UrlSource` was removed from the `GStreamer-based MediaPlayer` implementation.
+* The `TZ` variable no longer needs to be set to `UTC` when building the `SampleApp`.
-* Fixed bug where `AudioPlayer` would erroneously call `executeStop()` in `cancelDirective()`.
+* Fixed a bug where `CurlEasyHandleWrapper` logged unwanted data on failure conditions.
-* [Issue 396](https://github.com/alexa/avs-device-sdk/issues/396) - Fixed bug for compilation error with GCC7 in `AVSCommon/SDKInterfaces/include/AVSCommon/SDKInterfaces/Audio/AlertsAudioFactoryInterface.h`
-* [Issue 384](https://github.com/alexa/avs-device-sdk/issues/384) - Fixed bug that caused `AuthServer.py` to crash.
-* Fixed bug where a long delay was encountered after pausing and resuming a large Audible chapter.
-* Fixed bug that caused named timers and reminders to loop for an additional `loopCount` .
+* Fixed a bug to improve `SIGPIPE` handling.
-* Fixed memory corruption bug in `MessageInterpreter`.
-* Fixed illegal memory accesses in `MediaPlayer` logging.
+* Fixed a bug where the filename and classname were mismatched.
+Changed `UrlToAttachmentConverter.h` to `UrlContentToAttachmentConverter.h`,and `UrlToAttachmentConverter.cpp` to `UrlContentToAttachmentConverter.cpp`

 **Known Issues**
 * The `ACL` may encounter issues if audio attachments are received but not consumed.